ozansoykan/CaseStudy/README.md

 1. Helper script to check global Python version - minimum Python3.7.
 2. Unit tests to be added.
 3. Monitoring scripts to be extended.
-4. REST API in yaml to be provided.
+4. REST API in yaml to be provided.# CaseStudy